 Frosting tends to be fluffier and is perfect for topping cupcakes with, or spreading over and in between cake layers.
 Icing is usually glossier and is great for decorating finer details on baked goods like cookies.
 Check out my Easy Royal Icing Recipe for Sugar Cookies tutorial and video for more information on icing!

-How to use Easy Cream Cheese Frosting
+How to Use Easy Cream Cheese Frosting

 Cream Cheese Frosting overhead shot, piped into glass jar with piping nozzle to the side

-More Frosting Recipes Like This
+More Frosting Recipes

 Did you make this recipe?